lannonbr/vscode-rocks/src/pages/Aug262018/index.md

 ---

 As well, another feature that is upcoming is the option to write OS-specific keybindings.
-As developers, it may be possible to be working across Windows, MacOS, and Linux and the ability to define custom keyboard shortcuts that may use OS specific keys (alt vs option, super / cmd / windows, etc).
+As developers, it may be possible to be working across Windows, MacOS, and Linux and the ability to define custom keyboard shortcuts that may use OS specific keys (alt vs option, super / cmd / windows, etc) and to be able to write keybindings for each OS will allow transferring the keybindings files across systems much easier.

 ![custom OS-specific keybindings](keybindings.png)